Please visit Facebook for our latest updates: The Community Project: Ethiopia

 KINDERGARTEN CLASSROOMS IN ACTION

 We have 4 classrooms completed, built with our own hand pressed bricks.
 Our 116 full day kindergarteners and 34 first graders know all their letters and every word of the national anthem.
 Our 4 dedicated teachers from the Ministry of Education have their hands happily full with little children who have never been to school before.
 The children are learning their academics, sanitary protocols, how to plant trees and vegetables, and how to work together in the classroom and on the playground.
-Their uniforms were lovingly made by ADK members and their friends.
+Their uniforms were lovingly made by ADK members and their friends in Pennsylvania.

 VEGETABLES, SHADE TREES and APPLE ORCHARD

 With the support of the Israeli nonprofit, CultivAid, together we planted 1000 broccoli, tomato, lettuce, cauliflower, and cabbage plants.
 The children learned to plant shade trees and a beautiful apple orchard at our school.
 The apples will bring high nutrition and economic benefit as they are a valuable crop for our region and not yet commercially developed.

 The Bamboo Initiative is a bamboo propagation research project at our school to supply the local farmers with a new crop variety viable in our cold climate.
 Dr. Abiyou, our plant biologist and biodiversity expert has identified several varieties he is propagating and will train farmers to grow.
 He brings his children to help and learn.
 It will be a huge economic benefit for our region.